Nosebleeds (Epistaxis)

 Although they can be caused by various factors, it’s important to monitor how often they occur.

-If you experience more than 3-4 nosebleeds a week (or 6 or more in a month), we highly recommend booking an appointment at our ENT clinic, so our specialists can rule out any underlying medical conditions.
+If you experience more than 3 to 4 nosebleeds a week (or 6 or more in a month), we highly recommend booking an appointment at our ENT clinic, so our specialists can rule out any underlying medical conditions.

-Our ENT doctors will discuss the treatment options for epistaxis management, taking into consideration your health, lifestyle, and budget requirements.
+Our ENT doctors will discuss the treatment options for nosebleed management, taking into consideration your health and lifestyle.

 Can nosebleeds be a sign of cancer?

-Sad but true, frequent epistaxis can be a symptom of cancer.
+Unfortunately, frequent nosebleeds can be a symptom of cancer.

 Leukaemia is a type of blood cancer that affects the bone marrow and its ability to produce normal blood cells.
 Symptoms often include fatigue, a pale complexion, shortness of breath, bruising, and bleeding from the nose, gums, and stools.